The 5 Makeup Trends That You're About To See Everywhere

 Not so long ago, backstage beauty went through a dark few seasons where almost every look was... nothing.
 No mascara, concealer where needed, a dab of lip balm.
 "It's just minimal and fresh," repeated every makeup artist with a shrug.
 Editors' faces fell.
 More like majorly boring, we thought.

-But then, the all-important Council Who Decrees The Trends gathered and generously decided to give us back what we'd been missing so much: colour! sparkle! drama!
+But then, the all-important Council Who Decrees The Trends gathered and generously decided to give us back what we'd been missing so much: color! sparkle! drama!
 All was right in the makeup universe again.
-And we have to hand it to Autumn 2017, which is really doing its part to keep the party going.
-Ahead, our five favourite trends to emerge from the New York catwalks.
+And we have to hand it to Fall 2017, which is really doing its part to keep the party going.
+Ahead, our five favorite trends to emerge from the New York runways.